 On the surface, Utapau is largely covered by a desert.
 This desert, however, is jotted by countless sinkholes, which penetrate the surface of the planet.
 These sinkholes, which go down for miles, are the most distinguishing characteristic of the planet.
-Also on the surface are a number of rock formations that jag up from the ground, and a number of small forests and jungles have managed to take root, even around the ice caps.
+Also on the surface are a number of rock formations that protrude up from the ground and a number of small forests and jungles have managed to take root, even around the ice caps.
 A cave near one of the poles is thought to be cursed by the natives of Utapau, who try to stay away from it.
 Underneath the surface of Utapau, a large, planet-wide ocean exists, which is the cause of the numerous sinkholes on the surface.
 Inside this ocean and the sinkholes exist many of the planet’s species.